aws-samples/aws-builders-fair-projects/reinvent-2019/automatic-anomaly-detection-tool/README.md

 ## Use Object Detection with Image Classification

 This demo use OpenCV to detect sushi saucer.
-But you can use Objecte Detection to detect sushi saucer.
+But you can use Object Detection to detect sushi saucer.
 SageMaker built-in Object Detection Algorithm is not supported at SageMaker Neo(2019/11).
 If you want to use Object Detection with Image Classification use MXNet.

 ## Authors ##
 - Jun Ichikawa juichika@amazon.com